openstreetmap/id-tagging-schema/GUIDELINES.md

 - There is a significant drop in usage compared to current numbers, with a negative trend ([visible in the graph](https://taghistory.raifer.tech/)).
 - Usage of the deprecated tag remains stagnant for a longer period (about a year).

-In addition, the deprecated tag must have high usage to be considered.
+In addition, the deprecated tag must have reasonably high usage to be considered.
 Low usage tags should be addressed through other cleanup methods, such as a MapRoulette project or similar initiatives.

 ## 2. Design the Preset